Teaching ESL in Korea

 Important Visa Information

-- E2 visa applicants can apply for a visa at a Korean embassy or consulate in one’s own country or any other country.
+• E2 visa applicants should apply for a visa at a Korean embassy or consulate in one’s own country.

 Standard Process for Obtaining Documentation to Work Legally in Korea